 - If you are making chicken fingers, cut the chicken into strips trying to keep the sizes as even as possible.
 Otherwise, butterfly each breast and then cut in half.

-- Put the brown rice cereal in a food processor and process until it resembles coarse bread crumbs.
+- If using brown rice cereal or chex, place in a food processor and process until it resembles coarse bread crumbs.
 These make a great substitute for panko bread crumbs.
-I like Nature’s Path cereal because it is not too sweet.
-Most of the other gluten-free brands are too sweet for this recipe.

 - Clear some counter space.
 You will need 2 large plates, a wide bowl (not too big) and a sheet pan or cookie sheet fitted with an oven safe wire rack sprayed with canola oil spray.